capterqa/cli/README.md

 ## How it works:

-Create your workflows in a folder called `.capter/`:
+Create a workflow file in a `.capter` folder:

 ```yaml
 # .capter/products.yml